Central Food Corridor & Cohort

 -

 The USDA refers to a regional food hub as "a business or organization that actively manages the aggregation, distribution, and marketing of source-identified food products primarily from local and regional producers to strengthen their ability to satisfy wholesale, retail, and institutional demand."
 A food hub would bring products together from a number of farmers, manage ordering and delivery.
 This can make it easier for farmers (one delivery rather than many smaller orders) and the purchasers (one order, delivery and one invoice rather than many to manage).
-There are many Kansas businesses that operate as a food hub in a variety of capacities, but what we are envisioning is something similar to the High Plains Food Coop in NW KS and the Kansas City Food Hub in the KC metro area.
+There are many Kansas businesses that operate as a food hub in a variety of capacities, but what we are envisioning is something similar to the Kansas City Food Hub in the KC metro area.

 -